 The purple flowering raspberry has large, beautiful purple-pinkish, lightly fragrant flowers that bloom profusely through much of the summer.
 These beautiful blooms will attract many pollinators to your yard, while the berries will keep the birds happy and well fed.

 Rubus odoratus thrives in medium to moist, well drained soils in partial shade.
 But is adaptable to other conditions.
 In the wild it is often found at the woodland’s edge.
 Note that one shrub will produce some fruit but having multiple Rubus odorous shrubs increases productivity.
 It’s a long lived species and well worth a place (or two or three) in your garden.

 Use: A delicious raspberry, cousin to the raspberries we find at the supermarket.
 Britt says it's the best raspberry ever.

 ECO-TYPE: Grown from seed from Maine.
 Wild Seed Project, southern Maine.

 ALL ONLINE ORDERS WILL BE READY FOR PICK-UP 72 HOURS AFTER PURCHASE.
 We kindly ask that you pick-up any orders within one week of purchase.
 See more pick-up info here.

 Rubus odoratus (Purple flowering raspberry)

-SIZE AND POT INFORMATION: More details coming in May type: shrub sun needs: full sun, part sun/part shade, shade water needs: average, moist height: 5-8' plant spacing: space 3'-6' apart bloom time: June, July, August bloom color: pink
+SIZE: 1/2 quart pot type: shrub sun needs: full sun, part sun/part shade, shade water needs: average, moist height: 5-8' plant spacing: space 3'-6' apart bloom time: June, July, August bloom color: pink

 edible parts: berries.
 Drier in taste than the cultivated raspberries we are used to.
 This is a Blue Stem favorite. salt tolerant.
 Some salt exposure should not be fatal to the plant but some leaf burning may still occur.